top of page

 God speaks these words to Moses as the Israelites plan to construct the Mishkan or Tabernacle- the portable sanctuary that they will take with them during their 40 years of wandering in the wilderness.
 The Hebrew phrase v’shachanti b’tocham, is generally translated as “that I may dwell among them.”
 However, b’tocham can also be translated as “within them.”
 The 19th century Russian Torah scholar, the Malbim, explained that “the physical sanctuary…is just a reminder of what God really wants- that each person builds a sanctuary within his or her heart for God to dwell therein….”

 Malbim’s teaching reminds me of how each of us plays an essential role in maintaining the vitality of our congregational community.
 Our Temple is more than a house of prayer.
 It is a place of learning and a place of caring-- a physical manifestation of the holiness we each bring to the world.
 That holiness is felt most keenly in the moments of ‘betweenness’ we share.
 When we turn to face each other, when we listen with open hearts, when we celebrate each other’s simchas and mourn each other’s losses, when we welcome each other with love and respect- despite our differences, and our imperfections, God’s presence dwells in us and among us.
+In a world where uncertainty and chaos are ever present, being part of our congregational family feels more important than ever.
+As we prepare to gather for Rosh Hashana and Yom Kippur, welcoming the Jewish New Year of 5786, consider how you can do your part to strengthen the physical and spiritual sanctuary that is Temple Beth-El.
+Whether you make a one-time gift or increase your annual commitment, your investment will insure the continued flourishing of our sacred community.

 staff testimonial copy 3.png